arunapa/distributed-grep-system/README.md

 ### Unit tests

-Test the unix4j library integration into the socket code.
+Unit tests are executed during build time for each module, and have been written using JUnit.
 Most of the test cases are validation based, and check for whether a specific output is generated as part of the grep command input provided.
+Each module has separate unit tests, and we have also implemented two distributed unit tests that exercise the whole end-to-end connection flow.
+The first unit test verifies whether the client-server connection is established, and that data is received back from the server by the client.
+The second unit test covers the output validation portion, and compares the grep output when run on a single machine against the consolidated output received by the client from across all machines.